brilliance-admin/backend-python/README.md

 </div>

-**Key ideas:**
+### Brilliance Admin provides

+A quick way to create a data management interface using:

+- Admin page - endpoint with a prebuilt SPA [frontend Vue3 + Vuetify](https://github.com/brilliance-admin/frontend) <br>
+This endpoint can be added to any ASGI compatable backend.
+For existing project or standalone admin app.
+- API to fetch the UI JSON schema
+- API methods for that UI to work with (to read and modify data)

+## Key ideas

-- **API oriented**\
+- **API Oriented** <br>
-Works entirely on FastAPI and provides a prebuilt SPA [frontend](https://github.com/brilliance-admin/frontend) via static files (Vue3 + Vuetify).
-No separate startup is required.
+Data generation/updating API separated from rendering fontend with zero hardcode, this makes it possible to have a single frontend with multiple backend implementations in different languages and makes test coverage easier.
-- **Rich visualization**\
+- **Rich visualization**  <br>
 Providing rich and convenient ways to display and manage data (tables, charts, etc) from any data source.
+- **UI JSON Schema** <br>
+Represents the data describing the structure of entire admin panel UI. <br>
+You only need to specify what should be rendered.
+The frontend will display it and automatically request data from the backend for rendering or updates.
-- **ORM**\
+- **ORM** <br>
-Automatic schema generation and methods for CRUD operations.
+Automatic generation from ORM for schema UI frontend and backend methods for CRUD operations.
-- **Minimal boilerplate**\
+- **Minimal boilerplate** <br>
 Focused on simplified, but rich configuration.

-> Data generation/updating API separated from rendering fontend with zero hardcode, this makes it possible to have a single frontend with multiple backend implementations in different languages and makes test coverage easier.

 ## Features